parroit/mod-alchemy-persistor/README.md

 ### Delete

-Deletes a matching documents in the database.
+Deletes matching documents in the database.

 To delete documents send a JSON message to the module main address: